DavidKono/Spotify-At-Home/README.md

 Ensure you have a version of python 3 installed
 First make the script executable < chmod +x run.sh
-To download, modify run_scraper.py as needed with the necessary functions defined below, then run ./run_script.sh Note that on Windows this probably won't work even in a bash terminal, so would probably require a rewrite as a .bat file.
+To download, modify run_scraper.py as needed with the necessary functions defined below, then run ./run_script.sh Your artists will be downloaded into the downloaded_content folder in the project directory.

+Note that on Windows this probably won't work even in a bash terminal, so would probably require a rewrite as a .bat file.

 # Useful Functions: